Electron Engine ™

 The "alert" limit can be set from 10mA to 300mA.
 The Board has 10x over capacity.
 So it is virtually impossible to damage it, because no tube can do 10x it's rated current.

-The board has a ground plate, connected to the mounting holes and to the metal part of the tube socket.
+The board has a metal ground plane at the upper layer, which is connected to the mounting holes and to the mounting screws of the tube socket as well.
 Like this the cage of the amplifier stays shielded against hum fields.
+You can not see the metal ground plane, because there is satin black paint over it.

 The programming resistor is calculated as follows: